vitamins/archinstaller/README.md

 - The script is run as 'root' user

 ### packages
-The utitlities needed by the script can be installed with the following packages:
+The required utilities can be installed with the following packages:
 - arch-install-scripts version 12-1 (30 Nov 2013) or later
 - For UEFI support: dosfstools
 - For GPT support: gptfdisk